kromiii/tbls-ask-agent-slack/README.md

 ## Slack-app settings

-Please create an app using `manifests.yml` from https://api.slack.com/apps.
+Please create an app using `manifests.yml` and install it to your workspace.

 ## Deploy to k8s